Australian insolvency law: Deeds of company arrangement

 A deed of company arrangement is also a type of administration.
-But unlike a scheme of arrangement it is not a standalone process.
+However, unlike a scheme of arrangement it is not a standalone process.
 A deed of company arrangement is broadly a compromise agreement entered into between the company and its creditors that follows on from a voluntary administration, much like a company voluntary arrangement.

 Where a deed of company arrangement is agreed to by creditors, it will normally result in a successful financial restructuring of the company.
 Alternatively, less commonly, the deed of company arrangement sometimes simply operates as a way to maximise the benefits of the creditors over the short term.
 During the operation of the deed of company arrangement a company normally continues to trade, however any debts incurred after the execution of the deed of company arrangement are not covered by the deed, and are treated as expenses of the administration process.

 An administrator of the deed of company arrangement must be appointed, and this will usually be the former administrator from the voluntary administration continuing in office.
 The Corporations Act permits a great deal flexibility in relation to the deed of company arrangement.
 The deed of company arrangement may involve a simple moratorium for a fixed period, or a composition of creditors' claims whereby creditors agree to accept a cram down, or a plan to pay creditors in deferred instalments, or some combination of these things.